 When I was a little girl of about 9 years old, the same age my daughter is now, I went away to Brownie camp.
 Or was it Girl Guides at that age?
 I can’t remember.
 I do remember, however, the project that I completed to get my seamstress badge.
-My mother had given me an old flannel military issue blanket and around the edge I’d done a blanket stitch with blue embroidery thread.
+My mother had given me an old wool military issue blanket and around the edge I’d done a blanket stitch with blue embroidery thread.
 It became my camp blanket and I used it whenever I was away at camp.
 I don’t know what happened to it but when I think of the sort of blanket I want to snuggle up with around the fire or drape over my shoulders after the sun sets I think of that blanket.
 It was thick and heavy and warm.
 It wasn’t very beautiful or soft but it was comforting none the less.

 There’s something about the iconic Hudson’s Bay blanket that reminds me of that old blanket of mine.
-The weight and flannel fabric were sort of the same.
+The weight and wool fabric were sort of the same.
 This is all a rather round about way of explaining how I connected the colours of Lion Brand Hudson Bay yarn to the blanket design I wished to create with it.
 I wanted to see pronounced stitching, I wanted texture and I wanted it to be heavy and warm.
 Where I landed makes me very, very happy.

 This is the second crochet pattern of my own design.
 The first is a basket that also utilizes the same Hudson Bay coloured yarn and you can find that HERE.
 Can we take a moment to love on my new (to me) antique rocking chair?
 I’m pretty in love with it and it has a non-rocking partner.
 Both of these will be perfect in our new northern home.
 I imagine that I’ll use my blanket, cuddled up by the fire in this rocking chair on many occasions.